-All things considered, good mental health for physician trainees is a vital element to alleviating doctor burnout now and in the future.
-It’s substantial to focus on your mind as you finish your residency, fellowship and training.
+All things considered, good mental health for physician trainees is a vital element in alleviating doctor burnout now and in the future.
+It’s substantial to focus on your mind as you finish your residency, fellowship, and training.

-Take advantage of mindfulness training to help manage and avert burnout by implement coping strategies.
-Also, take part in social support training programs such as interventions, wellness programs for mental health and mentoring programs.
+Take advantage of mindfulness training to help manage and avert burnout by implementing coping strategies.
+Also, take part in social support training programs such as interventions, wellness programs for mental health, and mentoring programs.

 Physician Burnout: Where Do Millennial Residents Go from Here?